EdgeApp/edge-docs/source/index.html.md

   ]
 }

-abcCurrencyWallet.getMaxSpendable(abcSpendInfo, function(error, maxAmountSatoshi) {
+abcCurrencyWallet.getMaxSpendable(abcSpendInfo, function(error, maxNativeAmount) {
   if (error === null) {
-    console.log(maxAmountSatoshi)
+    console.log(maxNativeAmount)
   }
 })
 ```

 Get the maximum amount spendable from this wallet given the parameters of an [ABCSpendInfo](#abcspendinfo) object.
-The [ABCSpendInfo.spendTargets](#abcspendtarget) amountSatoshi values are ignored when calculating the max spendable amount.
+The [ABCSpendInfo.spendTargets](#abcspendtarget) `nativeAmount` values are ignored when calculating the max spendable amount.
 This only ever returns the max spendable of the primary currency of the wallet.
 Any meta-tokens of the wallet will always have a max spendable equal to the number of meta-tokens in the wallet determined by [getBalance](#getbalance).

 ### sweepPrivateKey